odoo/documentation/content/applications/inventory_and_mrp/purchase/purchases/rfq/3_way_matching.rst

 until the products have been received.

 To define whether the vendor bill should be paid or not, you can use what we call *3-way matching*.
-It refers to the comparaison of the information appearing on the *Purchase Order*, the *Vendor Bill* and the *Receipt*.
+It refers to the comparison of the information appearing on the *Purchase Order*, the *Vendor Bill* and the *Receipt*.